KKotlicki/Cibot/README.md

 ```
 1. Specific commands' error and exception handling, send info on required arguments on command misuse
 2. chess_cog - one board at a time
+3. change database from json based to sql
 ```

  - [Rewrite]